RESEARCH

 [Paper Link]

-The most recent white paper revisits a series of popular anomalies: seasonal, announcement and momentum.
+The most recent paper revisits a series of popular anomalies: seasonal, announcement and momentum.
 The Hull team investigates the creation of a seasonal anomaly and trend model composed of the Sell in May (SIM), Turn of the Month (TOM), Federal Open Market Committee pre-announcement drift (FOMC) and State Dependent Momentum (SDM).
-Similar to the previous two white papers, model conclusions and recommendations are included in the Daily Report.
+Similar to the previous two papers, model conclusions and recommendations are included in the Daily Report.